iremisen/100-days-of-code/log.md

 **Link to work:**

-### Day 0: December 26, 2021
+### Day 10: January 4, 2022
-##### (delete me or comment me out)

-**Today's Progress**: Fixed CSS, worked on canvas functionality for the app.

-**Thoughts**: I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
-Canvas is still new for me, but I managed to figure out some basic functionality.
+**Today's Progress**: Finished Write Your First App with Flutter, Part 1.

+**Thoughts**: I have a solid application that I can see perform on the simulator.
+This codelab has given me an understanding of the overall process, but I need to learn and understand the components well enough to use on my own through practice.

 **Link(s) to work**: [Calculator App](http://www.example.com)